Featured Events

 This book has a longer order time for some reason on Amazon, so please order as soon as possible.
 But if you don’t have the book by start date, join us anyway.
 We read through together so you can still follow till your book arrives.
 The Amazon link is here.

-Come join us Wednesday nights at 6:30P PST to dive into a different world of experience and a different level of presence.
+Our weekly book study meets online via Zoom connection, Wednesday evenings @ 6:30P PST.
+Click here for links and more information.
+Come join us to dive into a different world of experience and a different level of presence.
 Hope to see you on the little screen for this!

 Conversations: Online